corrode/corrode.github.io/content/blog/paradigms/index.md

 In conclusion, providing some guidance on using different paradigms in Rust might be helpful, especially for developers transitioning from other languages.
-This article explores my personal decision-making process when choosing between different paradigms in Rust, a process that has now become almost subconscious.
+This article explores my personal decision-making process when choosing between different paradigms in Rust, a process that has by now become almost subconscious.

-## Starting Small
+## A Small Example

 There is nothing wrong with simple `for` loops in Rust.